Filter by Category

 Explore your imagination!
 In this class you will be coached through an imaginative art-making process that Christine uses for creating personal work and client commissions.
 Emphasis is placed on intent and visual narrative.
 Christine's teaching is tailored to the needs of each student, be it exploring personal themes or creating work for your portfolio.
 Assignments can be provided or self-generated.
 You may work using traditional or digital media.
 The goal of this class is for you to learn this process (with modifications as needed) and build confidence in and further develop your unique personal creative abilities, therefore, we will avoid using image generators.
 During class, critiques and discussion are done in a supportive group atmosphere.
 Students will work on their projects between classes.
 We use Google Classroom to share information and review projects (Gmail account needed for access).
 Classes are not recorded.
 Email Christine with questions or concerns: christine.mitzuk@theatelier.org.

-Imaginative Art and Illustration 2: A modified version of the class will be offered in the winter and summer sessions.
-The full lectures will not be included in those sessions.
+Imaginative Art and Illustration 2: A modified version of the class will be offered in the spring and summer sessions.
+The full lectures will not be included in level 2 sessions.
 The goal of this class is similar to Illustration 1 in that we will work to build confidence in and further develop your unique personal creative abilities, therefore we will avoid using image generators.